fmu-zwiers-ecuador/sensors/README.md

 5. Connect ADDR/MISO to Pin 21 (SPI MISO)
 6. Connect CS to Pin 29 (GPIO Pin 5; This is changeable, but my script uses it like this)

+Connect HC-sr501 (PIR Sensor) to Raspberry Pi:
+1. Connect VCC to Pin 2 (5v)
+2. Connect GND to Pin 6 (Ground)
+3. Connect OUT to Pin 7 (GPIO Pin 4; this is changeable, but my test script uses this one)

 --------------------------------------------------------

 To use the script: